furzepig/brachistochrone/_posts/writing/2022-02-03-the_breathing_of_atman.md

 **Dimension 3 -- The Standard Model**

-  `On my first day at grammar school, I was taken ill on the bus.
-Too well brought up to make a mess, I was sick into my new school cap.'
+  ‘On my first day at grammar school, I was taken ill on the bus.
+Too well brought up to make a mess, I was sick into my new school cap.’

 **Dimension 4 -- Event Horizon**

   He walks through the courtyard in the cool October air and